rbxts-flamework/documentation/docs/additional-modules/components/scripting-api.md

 ## Retrieving a component
 If you'd like to retrieve the component attached to a specific instance, you can use `Components.getComponent<T>(instance)`

+There is additionally `Components.waitForComponent<T>(instance)` whenever you want to wait for a component to be added to the specific instance.
+This returns a promise that can be cancelled to clear up resources if necessary.

 ```ts
 import { Components } from "@flamework/components";